justarandomgeek/vscode-factoriomod-debug/readme.md

 ## Profiling

 In Factorio >= 0.18.27, you can set `"hookMode": "profile"` to enable profiling.
 This mode does not provide stepping or inspection, but instead provides inline timing/hitcount data for every line and function executed in control stage.
 Flamegraph, higlighting and rulers are also provided to assist in finding hotspots.
-In this mode `__DebugAdapter` is not provided, but `__Profiler` is, with `__Profiler.levelPath()` which works the same as `__DebugAdapter.levelPath()`.
+Mods may recognize the this mode by the presence of the global variable `__Profiler`.

 The profiler also provides a remote inteface `profiler` with the following functions: